pledbrook/lazybones/README.md

 the packages to the relevant [Bintray repository](https://bintray.com/repo/browse/pledbrook/lazybones-templates) (more info available below).

-The concept of LazyBones is very similar to what Maven does with archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
-Lazybones is more similar to Yeoman, in that Lazybones sub-templates can integrate templated features into an existing project, similar to how Yeoman can add useful parts to an existing project.
+The concept of Lazybones is very similar to Maven archetypes, and what [Yeoman](http://yeoman.io/) does for web applications.
+Lazybones also includes a sub-templates feature that resembles the behaviour of Yeoman's sub-generators, allowing you to generate optional extras (controllers, scaffolding etc.) inside a project.

 [![Build Status](https://travis-ci.org/pledbrook/lazybones.svg?branch=master)](https://travis-ci.org/pledbrook/lazybones)